Julio Videras

 - “Identity

-composition of a community affects the likelihood that a person claims to
+community affects the likelihood that a person claims to be a strong

-characteristics and pro-environment behaviors.
-Individuals are more likely
+and pro-environment behaviors.
+Individuals are more likely to definitely

-to definitely agree they are strong environmentalists if they live in
+agree they are strong environmentalists if they live in areas where a

-areas where a large share of the population has post-graduate degrees and
+large share of the population has post-graduate degrees and if they live

-if they live in heavily Democratic areas or heavily Republican areas.
+in heavily Democratic areas or heavily Republican areas.
+These community

-These community effects occur only when individuals are predisposed to
+effects occur only when individuals are predisposed to take on an

 - “Do